m0xsec/dailybytes/content/posts/arch/index.md

 You should see output similar to what is shown above.
 The important part is to make sure that "Setup Mode" says enabled and that "Secure Boot" says disabled.

 Now, with that out of the way, you can create secure boot keys and enroll them, then sign your kernel files.
 To do this, I used `sbctl`.
-They have some excellent documention on their [Github repo](https://github.com/Foxboron/sbctl#usage).
+They have some excellent documentation on their [Github repo](https://github.com/Foxboron/sbctl#usage).

 To create keys and enroll them, do the following (note, this will ensure that Microsoft's keys are also enrolled.
 Remove `--microsoft` if you don't want that):
 ```